 Things that movers won’t pack:

-- Cash, jewelry (transport this in your own vehicle)
+- Cash, jewelry (it’s best to transport these in your own vehicle)

 - Live Plants